New Relic · Technical Program Manager → Product Lead

 The Results

-• Traffic: 2x increase in monthly visitors
+• Traffic: 2x increase in monthly visitors through improved SEO and content optimization

 • Net Impact: 4x increase in users signing up through IO